Moviefone

-Moviefone is an American-based moving pictures listing and information service.
+Moviefone is an American-based movie listing and information service.
 Moviegoers can obtain local showtimes, cinema information, film reviews, and advance tickets, as well as TV content and a comprehensive search tool that allows users to find theaters, channels, and streaming services offering movies and television shows.
 The service is owned by Born in Cleveland LLC, Cleveland O'Neal III's holding company.
 O'Neal is creator and producer of Made in Hollywood syndicated daytime entertainment show.

 History

-In 1989, Russ Leatherman, Rob Gukeisen, Andrew Jarecki, Pat Cardamone, and Adam Slutsky launched the interactive telephone service, with initial service in Los Angeles and New York City.
+In 1987, in Manhattan Beach, CA, Doug Hoitenga conceived the idea and business model for moviefone, and shortly thereafter compiled a founding team.
+In 1989, Doug Hoitenga, along with Russ Leatherman, Rob Gukeisen, Andrew Jarecki, Pat Cardamone, and Adam Slutsky launched the interactive telephone service, with initial service in Los Angeles and New York City.
 Leatherman provided the voice of "Mr. Moviefone" for the automated phone service.
 After gaining popularity, the service later expanded across the United States and eventually adopted an online presence as Moviefone.com.